GCSEEnglish

 View mark scheme hint

-Define metaphor and give a brief example from a poem.
+Define rhyme scheme and provide an example from a poem.

 Practice Quiz